FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/filecoins-5th-birthday.md

           location: Virtual | YouTube and X
           start-time: 11:00:00.000Z
           end-time: 11:30:00.000Z
+          description:
-          description: Tune in at 11 a.m.
-EST for a special birthday celebration premiere joined by community contributors and ecosystem OGs.
+            Tune in at 11 a.m.
+EST for a special birthday video premiere on X and YouTube live, joined by community contributors and ecosystem OGs.
 Featuring a fireside chat with Filecoin inventor Juan Benet, and a preview of something new hitting the network with FilOz CEO Molly Mackinlay.
         - title: "Filecoin Kumospace Hangout: North America, LATAM, Europe & Africa"
           tag: Kumospace
           start-time: 11:30:00.000Z
           location: Kumospace
+          description:
-          description: ​We’re opening a virtual hangout space starting at 11:30 a.m.
+            ​We’re opening a virtual hangout space starting at 11:30 a.m.
 EST for the global community to mark the milestone together.
 Come connect with friends, swap stories, and chat about the next five years and beyond!